isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-suratman-markasan-malay-literature-and-social-memory.md

 <br/>
 <img style="width:70%" src="/images/vol-10-issue-1/suratman/large_body_of_work.jpg">
 Suratman has produced a large body of work, with themes that cover issues such as race and nationhood. <i>All rights reserved, National Library Board Singapore, 2014.</i></div>

-To build a future, moulding it to our needs and character requires a sense of place and being.

 Suratman, however, clearly remembers the Malay historical figure whose actions precipitated the plight of his people: